+Negotiating

+Public Support

-Negotiating Public Support Score: 8
+Score: 8

 The U.S. political system is outstanding in the degree to which it elicits opinions and preferences from societal actors at all stages of the policy process, and enables such actors to shape policy outcomes.
+These processes, however, are informal, decentralized, and not especially conducive to careful deliberation.
 In the U.S. system, the president and congressional leaders must build congressional support for each measure.
 Interest groups, ideological activists, experts and ordinary citizens have extensive opportunity to influence policymakers before decisions have been made.
 Societal responses are elicited in a variety of ways.
 The White House maintains direct relationships with some interest groups.
 Congressional committees hold hearings on most legislative initiatives and on general policy issues.
 Furthermore, the president, party leaders and major interest groups use media-based strategies to mobilize public opinion, often using targeting strategies to reach sympathetic groups.
 In sum, the U.S. government is exceptionally open to influence by societal forces.
 This openness is not designed to ensure consensus and does not do so, although action without broad support is normally difficult.